nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 - Enable and test the MaxMind GeoIP2 module for HTTP
 - NGINXperts Solution:  Route users to closest Data Center
 - Just say NO to GSLB on DNS
-- NGINXperts Solution: Use Nginx for MaxMind database queries
+- NGINXperts Solution: Use NGINX for MaxMind database queries
-- NGINXperts Solution: Software Export Controls with Nginx and GeoIP2
+- NGINXperts Solution: Software Export Controls with NGINX and GeoIP2
 - NGINX Enhanced Logging with GeoIP2 metadata

 <br/>

 ## Prerequisites

-- Nginx for Azure subscription
+- NGINX for Azure subscription
 - MaxMind Database subscription

 ## Sign up for a free MaxMind Account